 Gingerbread NYC: The Great Borough Bake-Off

-Held in the Museum of the City of New York on the northeast side of Central Park, Gingerbread NYC is a contest among various bakers and bakeries across the five boroughs of NYC to make the most impressive gingerbread displays fitting the season’s theme.
+This event is held in the Museum of the City of New York on the northeast side of Central Park.
+Gingerbread NYC is a contest among various bakers and bakeries across the five boroughs of the city.
+They compete to make the most impressive gingerbread displays fitting the season’s theme.

 PaleyLand Holiday Extravaganza